Optimal decay rate for the 2-D compressible Oldroyd-B and Hall-MHD model: Optimal time decay rate for the compressible Hall-MHD equations

 \end{prop} \begin{proof} Referring to the proof of Propositions \ref{prop1}, one can easily verify that Proposition \ref{prop7} is true.
 More details can be found in the following Proposition \ref{prop8}. \end{proof}

-By virtue of the standard method, one can not obtain the optimal decay rate.
+By virtue of the improved Fourier splitting method, one can not obtain the optimal decay rate.
 However, we can obtain a weak result as follow. \begin{prop} Under the condition in Theorem \ref{th4}, there exists a constant $C$ such that

 \end{prop} \begin{proof} Define $S(t)=\{\xi:|\xi|^2\leq C_2(1+t)^{-1}\}$ where the constant $C_2$ will be chosen later on.
 Taking $\sigma=0$ in \eqref{Mineq1}, we can easily deduce that

 The $L^2$ estimate to the low frequency part of $(\rho,u,B)$ play a key role in studying time decay rates.
 Applying Fourier transform to \eqref{M1}, we obtain